gnostr-org/gnostr-py-example/README.md

         self.discover_answer_received(connected_node, data)
 ````

-Note that somethimes at this point you see that you need to register more than only the ids.
+Note that sometimes at this point you see that you need to register more than only the ids.
 It is required to register the id together with the node you have received the message.
 When you send the message, the node can become None, so you know it was you!
 To add the full functionality of the answer, check the following code:

 ````python
 def discover_answer_received(self, node, data):